-Station of departure (by ICAO) sending the ULD.

-b) Nation or nationality
+Station of departure (by ICAO) sending the ULD. b) Nation or nationality c) Station arrival (IN)

 The use of this field is only mandatory if two or more ground handling units are at the specified station (by ICAO).
 Fields are not used when nations participate in a Combined Air Terminal organization (CATO).